S2Miner/CodeChangeMining/README.md

-# SCMiner
+# S2Miner

-This repository contains the mining results of the research paper  "Mining for Structural Similar Code Changes" of ICPC2020.
+This repository contains the mining results of S2Miner.

 ## Data Structure

 * sourcecode/
-In this directory, it contains the source code of SCMiner.
+In this directory, it contains the source code of S2Miner.

 * all/